marcduiker/marcduiker-dev/src/posts/2026/2026-06-23-what-is-publiccode-yaml.md

     - government
 ```

-### Core Sections

-The standard defines several key sections:

-- **`publiccodeYmlVersion`** - The version of the publiccode.yml specification being used
-- **`name`** - The name of the project or product
-- **`url`** - The URL to the source code repository
-- **`landingURL`** - The URL to the production/running instance (optional)
-- **`softwareType`** - The type of software (e.g., standalone/web, standalone/desktop, library, etc.)
-- **`platforms`** - The platforms on which the software is intended to run (e.g., web, windows, linux, ios, android)
-- **`developmentStatus`** - The current development state (concept, development, beta, stable, obsolete, deprecated)
-- **`description`** - Detailed description of the project in one or more languages, including short description, long description, and features
-- **`legal`** - Legal information including license (using SPDX identifiers) and copyright owner
-- **`maintenance`** - Information about who maintains the software and how
-- **`localisation`** - Information about available languages and localization readiness
-- **`intendedAudience`** - The target audience including countries and scope (e.g., government, education, healthcare)
-- **`categories`** - Tags that describe what the software does, from a predefined list
-- **`dependencies`** - Information about the software's dependencies
-- **`keywords`** - Additional keywords for better discoverability

-## Why Public Administrations Are Using It
+For the full schema description, see [yml.publiccode.tools](https://yml.publiccode.tools/schema.core.html).

+## Why public administrations are using it

 The adoption of `publiccode.yaml` by public administration organizations is driven by several compelling benefits:

-### 1. Enhanced Discoverability

-Without proper metadata, finding relevant open source software from public administrations can be like looking for a needle in a haystack. `publiccode.yaml` provides a standardized way to describe software, making it easy for search engines and catalogs to index and retrieve relevant projects.
+**Enhanced Discoverability:** Without proper metadata, finding relevant open source software can be difficult; publiccode.yaml provides a standardized way to describe software, with public administrations like Italy (via [Developers Italia](https://developers.italia.it/)), Germany (via [opencode.de](https://opencode.de)), and the Netherlands (via [developer.overheid.nl](https://developer.overheid.nl)) using it to build comprehensive catalogs.

-Public administrations can crawl repositories looking for `publiccode.yaml` files and build comprehensive catalogs of available software.
-For example:

-- **Italy**: The [Developers Italia](https://developers.italia.it/) portal uses publiccode.yaml to build the national software catalog
-- **Germany**: [opencode.de](https://opencode.de) is the German registry of open source for public administration
-- **Netherlands**: [developer.overheid.nl](https://developer.overheid.nl) uses it for their open source catalog

-### 2. Better Decision Making

-When evaluating whether to reuse existing software or build something new, decision-makers need comprehensive information. `publiccode.yaml` provides:

-- **Clear description** of what the software does
-- **Development status** to assess maturity and stability
-- **Maintenance information** to understand support arrangements
-- **Legal information** to verify compliance with licensing requirements
-- **Technical details** like platforms and dependencies

-This allows non-technical stakeholders to quickly assess whether a software project might be suitable for their needs.
+**Better Decision Making:** It provides comprehensive information—clear descriptions, development status, maintenance details, legal information, and technical specifications—that allows non-technical stakeholders to quickly assess whether a software project might be suitable for their needs.

-### 3. Platform Independence

-Many Git hosting platforms (GitHub, GitLab, etc.) have their own ways of storing project metadata.
-The problem is that this metadata doesn't travel with the code when you migrate to a different platform.
-Since `publiccode.yaml` is a file in your repository, it's part of your codebase and moves with it wherever you host your code.
+**Platform Independence:** Since publiccode.yaml is a file in the repository, it's part of the codebase and moves with it wherever you host your code, unlike platform-specific metadata.

-### 4. Standardization and Interoperability

-Before `publiccode.yaml`, different governments and organizations used various formats and approaches to describe their software.
-This lack of standardization made it difficult to share and discover software across borders.
-The standard provides a common language that public administrations worldwide can use to describe their software.
+**Standardization and Interoperability:** It provides a common language for public administrations worldwide to describe their software, while allowing for country-specific extensions.

-The standard is designed to be **internationally interoperable** while allowing for **country-specific extensions**.
-Each country can define additional sections that are relevant to their local context, such as compliance with local laws and regulations.

-### 5. Support for Open Source Policies

-Many governments have policies that encourage or mandate the reuse of open source software. `publiccode.yaml` supports these policies by:

-- Making it easier to find existing solutions before building new ones
-- Providing the information needed to assess software quality and suitability
+**Support for Open Source Policies:** It enables governments to find existing solutions before building new ones, provides the information needed to assess software quality, and supports transparency in software procurement.
-- Enabling the creation of national and international software catalogs
-- Supporting transparency and accountability in software procurement

-### 6. Facilitating Collaboration

-By providing clear information about who maintains the software and how to contact them, `publiccode.yaml` makes it easier for different administrations to collaborate.
-Potential contributors can quickly identify:

-- Who to contact for questions or contributions
-- Whether the project is actively maintained
-- What the project's development status is
-- What programming languages and platforms are used
+**Facilitating Collaboration:** It makes it easier for different administrations to collaborate by clearly identifying maintainers, project status, and technical details.

 ## Adoption Across Europe